StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/ALTER_TABLE.md

 1. If you modify the value column in aggregation models, you need to specify agg_type.
 2. If you modify the key column in non-aggregation models, you need to specify the KEY keyword.
 3. Only the type of column can be modified.
-The other properties of the column remain as they are currently. (i.e. other properties need to be explicitly written in the statement according to the original property, see example 8).
+The other properties of the column remain as they are currently. (i.e. other properties need to be explicitly written in the statement according to the original property, see example 8 in the [column](#column) part).
 4. The partition column cannot be modified.
 5. The following types of conversions are currently supported (accuracy loss is guaranteed by the user).